umd-fire-coml/2022-t2-transformer/merged-ui/Sentiment Analysis/README.md

 Create a copy of the Colab notebook sentiment_analysis.ipynb.

 The notebook is self-sufficient.
-We are installing all the required packages and downloading required datasets in the notebook.
+We are installing all the required packages and downloading the required datasets in the notebook.

 Mount the Google drive and change the path to your folder to save checkpoints and the model after training.